 Home » Indian Polity » Citizenship Amendment Act CAA

-Citizenship Amendment Act 2019 (CAA), Implementation Points
+Citizenship Amendment Act 2019 (CAA), Key Features and Amendment

-India’s long-debated Citizenship Amendment Act (CAA) is now operational, permitting non-Muslim migrants from neighboring nations refuge due to religious persecution before December 31, 2014.
+India’s long-debated Citizenship Amendment Act (CAA) was now operational, permitting non-Muslim migrants from neighboring nations refuge due to religious persecution before December 31, 2014.
 The BJP administration’s move, just preceding the 2024 Lok Sabha elections, has reignited fervent debates.
 Applicants can conveniently apply online sans extensive documentation.

 Despite government assurances, critics, including West Bengal’s Mamata Banerjee, warn about possible misuse and religious bias in the CAA.
 Its quick passage raises doubts, with opposition leaders suggesting political motives.
 As India faces these changes, concerns remain about social unity and religious freedoms in a tense political climate.